smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 <img src="../fig/rmd-02-order_subset-1.png" title="plot of chunk order_subset" alt="plot of chunk order_subset" style="display: block; margin: auto;" />

 This time there's no need to flip the axes since the strain names are legible on the x-axis.
 Plot the data points by sex.The boxplots have already been drawn and saved in the variable `subset_boxplot`.
-Layer the data points on top of the boxplots.
+Layer the data points on top of the boxplots and color them by sex.

 ~~~